 As art is subjective, and I am not training you to be artists, I will be not be grading your art assignments but will discuss most projects with you with the following criteria in mind:

 However, if you fail to finish an assignment, or I see a lack of effort, I will “grade” your artwork by subtracting points from your semester total.
-You will be graded on approximately 450 total points.
 To determine your grade, your point total will be divided by the possible points.

 Assignments are due at the start of the class period on the due date.
 Any assignment submitted after that time will receive a penalty of 10% per class day late, but the total penalty will not exceed 50% of the points available for the assignment.

 Your final grade will be determined by a formula similar to the one below (it could change some):